pljanson/sygiclog/README.md

 create a gpx file from a sygic log file

-Now this contains the initial code (1.5.0beta version), while I'll learn git and github (and move away from svn).
+Now this contains the cleaned code (1.5.0rc version),

-When code is cleaned I'll move it to RC1
+I'll going to move the website information to the wiki now.

 Greetings Paul